Gods Unchained Overview

 When building your own deck, pick a basic strategy.
 Are you building an aggro deck?
 Control?
 Mid-range?
 Combo?
 Each play style demands different types of cards.
 Nature and War are the most popular selections for new players.
 Their cards and powers are generally pretty straightforward.
 The meta shifts regularly.
 Sometimes quicker than other times, often due to patch releases.
 To see what decks and cards other players are using, GU Decks is a great place to start.
 They keep data on match results, winrates, card usage, and more.

 One important feature unique to Gods Unchained is the Sanctum.
 The Sanctum consists of three cards on the right side of the screen.
 Any player can buy these cards during their turn using Favor.
 The card is then added to their hand.
 Players accumulate Favor by killing their opponent’s creatures, damaging their opponent’s god, and by playing certain cards that grant Favor.
 Once a card is purchased from the Sanctum, it is replaced by another.
 It’s important to keep an eye on the cards in the Sanctum and the amount of Favor each player has.
 Sometimes the Sanctum isn’t used at all during a match.
-Other times, it makes a huge difference!
+Other times, it can make a huge difference!

 - When you reach 5 mana, it takes two or three mana unlocks to open each mana each level after that